ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 **Figure 1: Architecture**

-The following outlines the details of the test suites architecture:
+The following outlines details of the test suites architecture:

 **SUT**